 - Vanilla: Pure vanilla extract adds flavor, especially homemade vanilla extract!

 - Lemon Juice: While it’s optional, the lemon juice serves to brighten up the cheesecake’s overall flavor.
+It won’t make it taste like a lemon cheesecake.
 You can use orange juice instead of lemon—works so well in this pecan cheesecake.

 - Cinnamon: Just a small amount, but it really helps bring out the brown sugar and pecan flavors.